Haiti Overview © Ken Bosma

 Known as 'the pearl of the Caribbean', Haiti was once among France's richest colonies.
 Today, it endures widespread crime, poverty and civil disturbance.
 What's more, a catastrophic earthquake struck the country in January 2010, killing nearly 300,000 people and devastating local infrastructure.
 It destroyed many major landmarks in Port-au-Prince, including the Presidential Palace, Port-au-Prince Cathedral, and the National Assembly building.
 Hospitals, transport facilities and communication systems remain inadequate.

-The fact that dozens of sleek cruise liners still visit a corner of Haiti is proof that there is light in the darkness.
-The glittering white liners head out from Miami, USA, to disgorge passengers on day visits to the cordoned off port of Labadee, adjacent to Haiti's colourful city of Cap-Haitien, on a bay on the northern coast.
-Here visitors are assured of their safety as they shop for souvenirs, sample local cuisine and generally enjoy themselves on Haiti's lovely coastline.
+The fact that dozens of sleek cruise liners still visit a corner of Haiti is a beacon of hope for future tourism.
+The glittering white liners head out from Miami, to deliver passengers to the cordoned off port of Labadee, adjacent to Haiti's colourful city of Cap-Haitien, on a bay on the northern coast.
+Here visitors are safe to shop for souvenirs, sample local cuisine and generally enjoy themselves on Haiti's lovely coastline.
 Cap-Haitien is, arguably, preferable to Port-au-Princeas a tourist destination because it suffered little damage in 2010.

 Become our Haiti Travel Expert